devgotomarket/MCP-Server/README.md

 ## Using with Claude Desktop after publishing

-To use this MCP server with Claude Desktop, add this to your configuration file:
+After publishing, to use this MCP server with Claude Desktop, add this to your configuration file(claude_config.json):

 ```json
 {